andyanderson/Keyboard_Maestro-MacOS_Calculator_Macros/README.md

 </table>

+Philosophy of Key Choice

+• Leave all of the calculator’s existing key assignments in place if possible.
+** The major exception here is that Apple assigns unshifted E to the natural logarithm function, while I assign that to the constant <var>e</var>, and use ⌘⌥E for natural logarithm (since I assign ⌘E to the exponential function).
+This is more in keeping with the other assignments for operations.
+** The other exception are the assignments for views, which as noted above use command keys I’d rather use for calculations.
+My general pattern for views or windows within an application is to use  ⌘ ^, so that shows up here, too.

 These macros work with MacOS 12 Monterey, and probably with other versions, more or less.

 It took a while to figure out what all of the button names are, and I can thank several people in [the Keyboard Maestro forums](https://forum.keyboardmaestro.com/t/km-macros-can-t-find-all-calculator-buttons/29859) for their assistance.